 I’d like to have posted the code here, but wordpress templates are a complete mess… I’d prefer plain text.
 Really.

-Next lines correspond to a previous version of gdown.pl: last version already uses –no-check-certificate by default.
+Next lines correspond to a previous version of gdown.pl: from v1.1 on, it already uses –no-check-certificate by default.

 Certificates can pose a problem on your system, because Google uses https all the time: